GoogleChrome/developer.chrome.com/site/en/blog/shared-element-transitions-for-spas/index.md

 `sharedElements` is the difference here, both in the prepare step and the start step.

-In this case, `element1` will animate independently from the rest of the page, moving from its original position & size to its end position & size (or staying still if it doesn't move).
+In this case, `element1` will animate independently from the rest of the page, moving from its original position and size to its end position and size (or staying still if it doesn't move).

 The elements don't need to be the same node.
-In this case, `element2` will transition to `element4`, because they're each 2nd in the provided array.
+In this case, `element2` will transition to `element4`, because they're each second in the provided array.

 #### Limitations of shared element transitions